 Grapiprant should not be used with more traditional NSAIDs and a 1-2 week wash out period between their use is recommended.

 Grapiprant is highly protein-bound and this is a potential problem when it is used with other highly protein-bound medications.
 What this means is that drugs that have a high-protein affinity, will fight with each other to bind with blood proteins.
 The drug that "loses" must float free in the bloodstream where it is more active in its effects and potentially more likely to show toxicity or side effects.
 When two protein-bound drugs are used together, one is likely to be a problem in this way and it is not predictable which of the two drugs will be a problem.

 Grapiprant should not be given with food.
 It will not absorb into the body predictably.

 Grapiprant is not approved for dogs under 9 months of age and cannot be accurately dosed in dogs under 8 lbs of body weight.

 Grapirant has also not been evaluated in breeding, pregnant, or nursing dogs.

-Unlike NSAIDs, grapiprant has no use against fever.
+Unlike traditional NSAIDs, grapiprant has no ability to reduce fever.

 Grapiprant has only been tested in healthy dogs, though in healthy dogs given 15 times the recommended dose for 9 months no serious consequences resulted.
 This represents a very broad safety margin.